How to apply Aussie Décor Luxe Decoupage Paper - by Kelly from Olive & Whyte

 Before you apply your primer make sure to tape off any parts of the piece that you don’t want painted.
 Think about the sides of drawers and drawer liners too.

 Your piece is now ready to paint, if you have done your prep properly this should be an enjoyable process.
 But firstly, you need to choose your brand and your colour.
-I love so many different paint brands that I would never recommend just one, some of the brands I use are Dixie Belle, Fusion, Frenchic, but there are so many on the market.
-For this piece I chose to use Dixie Belle Peacock because it had the perfect blue shade to match the Aussie Décor Transfers Gemstone Luxe Decoupage Paper.
-Gemstone Abstract - Luxe Decoupage Paper - 40gsm – Aussie Decor Transfers
+I love so many different paint brands that I would never recommend just one.
+For this piece I chose to use DB Peacock because it had the perfect blue shade to match the Gemstone Abstract Luxe Decoupage Paper

 To ensure your piece has a beautifully smooth professional finish, I would recommend you invest in good quality brushes.
 Again, there are many on the market.
 I usually use Frenchic brushes, they are a good quality at an affordable price.
 I use brushes for the smaller detailed areas of my piece but for larger surfaces such as flat drawers, tops and sides I would recommend using a mini roller for that clean streak free finish.